 Anne A. Lowe – Secretary

-Cheri Carsten and her husband COL(R) Don Griffin have lived full time and part time in Steamboat Springs since 2002.
-Cheri is a native of Colorado and an avid horsewoman.
+Cheri Carsten is an active and enthusiastic volunteer for conservative causes and candidates in Colorado, and nationally.
+She is a native of Colorado and an avid horsewoman.
 She had a first career as a Non-Commissioned Officer in the U.S. Army serving in Asia, Europe and the U.S. and then as a civilian with the Department of Defense in Germany and Washington DC with a specialty in Organizational Development.
 Cheri holds a degree in psychology from the University of Maryland.
 In her second career, Cheri was a senior Human Resources Management executive for several large corporations including Prudential and a subsidiary of Air Canada.
-Cheri is an active and innovative participant in national and local conservative political efforts and is a graduate of the Leadership Program of the Rockies.
+Cheri is a graduate of the Leadership Program of the Rockies.